Cyborg-Network/cyborg-parachain/INSTRUCTIONS.md

 Any app/script/website published as a public docker image for linux/amd64 will execute in this system.
 Eg. hello-world (prints hello world message)

-#### Test Workflow
+#### c) Test Workflow

 1) Connect wallet when prompted, make sure to select the Alice wallet or a funded account and click `Access Compute`
     <img width="1160" alt="Access Compute" src="assets/frontend/1.png">

 2) Select the hosted chain
     <img width="1160" alt="Access Compute" src="assets/frontend/select-hosted.png">

-2) Choose CyberDock from the list of product lines
+3) Choose CyberDock from the list of product lines
     <img width="1160" alt="Choose Service" src="assets/frontend/select-cyberdock.png">

-3) Enter the docker image name (e.g. hello-world)
+4) Enter the docker image name (e.g. hello-world)
     <img width="1160" alt="Enter docker image" src="assets/frontend/enter-docker.png">

-4) Pay the fees
+5) Pay the fees
     <img width="1160" alt="Pay the fees" src="assets/frontend/4.png">

-5) Loader Screen
+6) Loader Screen
     <img width="1160" alt="Loader Screen" src="assets/frontend/5.png">

-6) Node List Screen.
+7) Node List Screen.
 There should already be a worker registered on chain already.
 The tasks are assigned randomly to available worker.
 If you registered another worker, there is a chance the task may be executed in another worker.
 Just click through the workers by clicking the left `Dashboard` tab to go back and see the other workers at this time to check the executed task.
     <img width="1160" alt="Node List Screen" src="assets/frontend/6.png">

-7) Deployment dashboard
+8) Deployment dashboard
     <img width="1160" alt="Deployment dashboard" src="assets/frontend/7.png">

 ## 2. Local Testing